Bonus interest savings accounts

 Features to look for in an bonus interest saver account

-Each bank will offer different bonus interest rates, so make sure to look for one that offers a high bonus interest rate.
-It's also important to look at the total variable rate, which is the bonus rate plus the base rate.
+Each bank will offer different bonus interest rates, so look for one that offers a high bonus interest rate.
+The better the interest rate is, the quicker your balance will grow.

-Sometimes the deposit conditions are quite strict, requiring you to deposit high amounts each month in order to earn the bonus interest rate and make no withdrawals.
-Other are a lot easier, with some accounts only requiring you to deposit $20 a month. whatever the conditions are, make sure you're realistic when considering the deposit requirements.
-If you can't realistically meet the conditions, you won't earn the bonus rate anyway.
+Sometimes the deposit conditions are quite strict, requiring you to deposit high amounts each month in order to earn the bonus interest rate.
+Others are a lot easier, with some accounts only requiring you to deposit $20 a month.
+Whatever the conditions are, make sure you're realistic when considering the deposit requirements.
+If you can't meet the conditions, you won't earn the bonus rate anyway.

 Some banks will not allow any withdrawals in the month, while with others, you’re free to make withdrawals as long as you essentially return that money by meeting a monthly growth total.
 For example, if the goal is to save $200 in a month, and you withdraw $50, you will need to deposit at least $250 into the account before the month finishes in order to qualify for the bonus interest.